STRIPE BRAND REFRESH

 info

-At the end of 2024, Stripe's Brand Studio approached us to collaborate on an R&D phase around two of their most iconic visual motifs, the Wave and the Parallelogram.
-The goal was clear: to unify their visual language across all marketing channels and build a system that could scale, flex, and hold together as a cohesive whole.
+At the end of 2024, Stripe's Brand Studio brought us in to collaborate on an R&D phase around two of their most iconic visual motifs: the Wave and the Parallelogram.
+The goal was to unify their visual language across all marketing channels and build a system that could scale, flex, and hold together as a whole.

-The R&D phase was a space to pressure-test ideas and explore how far the system could stretch before moving into execution.
-Working closely with the Brand Studio team, we moved through different visual directions guided by two core principles: quiet confidence, and optimism reflected through color.
+The R&D phase was a space to pressure-test ideas before moving into execution.
+Working closely with the Brand Studio team, we explored different visual directions guided by two core principles: quiet confidence, and optimism expressed through color.

-The outcome is a set of hero brand assets that hold a distinct point of view, considered, expressive, and built to scale across every context the brand operates in.
-Alongside the assets, we developed brand guidelines to ensure the Wave and Parallelogram could be used consistently and intentionally across the system going forward.
+The result is a set of hero brand assets with a distinct point of view: considered, expressive, and built to scale across every context the brand operates in.
+Alongside the assets, we developed brand guidelines so the Wave and Parallelogram can be used consistently and intentionally going forward.

 credits